 Every year people snap tons of photos.
 Scroll through your phone’s camera roll or grab your digital camera to see just how many you take.
 If your photos are out of control, it’s time to set aside an hour or two to clean them up.
 Tap or click for Kim’s three-step process.

-As you’re looking through your pictures, you’ll probably realize taking the same old shots can get stale.
-We have five tips to help you one-up your photography game, whether you’re shooting from your smartphone or a fancy DSLR camera.
+As looking through your pictures, you’ll probably realize taking the same old shots can get stale.
+We have five tips to help you one-up your photography game, whether you’re shooting with your smartphone or a fancy DSLR camera.

 1. Fill your frame

 Too often, people try to put too much content into their pictures and the eye isn’t sure where to go.
 For more interesting, focused photos, tightly crop your shots and fill the frame.
-Edit your photographs to get rid of extraneous, distracting stuff and to keep the focus on your subject.
+Edit your photographs to eliminate extraneous, distracting stuff and keep the focus on your subject.
 Remember, less is more.

 2. Find a unique perspective